lithdoh/de5n352ke4riwl3/README.md

 - each checkbox must be controllable by the "Select All/None" checkbox
 - whatever I use to create the filters for "Stems" also has to work for every other type of bike part, because they'll each have their own page

 Speaking of those pages, I need a way to make a generic one.
 Each type of part will have a data table with sorting, pagination and filtering, but they differ in column names, filter sections, and of course the actual data.
+I'm looking into ngTemplateOutlet for this.

 **Future Plans:**

 URL Parameters -- When you select filters, adjust the URL parameters so that you can share the link to that product page with the filters already set.
-Filter Color Coding -- When filters are set as a result of your part selection, and not because you checked filter checkboxes, they will appear in a different color and will be disabled; to remove them you have to remove the relevant selection.
+Filter Color Coding -- When filters are set as a result of your part selection and not because you checked filter checkboxes, they will appear in a different color and will be disabled; to remove them you have to remove the relevant selection.
+One color for each type of part that affects filters, and the default color for manually set checkboxes.